actions4git/mirror/README.md

           GITHUB_TOKEN: ${{ secrets.MY_TOKEN }}
 ```

+⚠️ We are using a third repository.
+Why?
+If we stored our workflow in the
+destination repository on GitHub it would be overwritten by the incoming
+`git push --mirror`.
+It's recommended to use a meta repository like
+octocat/.github or myorg/.github to manage mirroring.
+You can use the same
+workflow file for multiple mirroring jobs if you have multiple mirrors you want
+to sync.

 You'll need to [create a GitHub personal access token] with write permissions to
 the contents of the octocat/my-project GitHub repository and then add the secret
 GitHub token to your third repository that will manage the scheduled syncing.